MunimAkbar/YOLOv8-Vehicle-Detection/README.md

 - `predict_images.py`: Script to run detection on images
 - `predict_video.py`: Script to run detection on videos
 - `validate_model.py`: Script to validate the trained model
-- `export_model.py`: Export the model to ONNX format
+- `export_model.py`: Export the model to other formats
 - `dataset.yaml`: Dataset configuration file
 - `requirements.txt`: Python dependencies
 - `VehiclesDetectionDataset/`: Directory for your custom dataset (train/val/test)